asharsidd/hello-world/README.md

 Hello everyone!

-This is a UC Engineer tryinng to get on Scripting and Automation :)
+This is a UC Engineer trying to get on Scripting :)